 Besides being adventurous Terhi is also someone who likes to travel slow.
 “It’s not about the adrenaline, it’s the endorfine.”
 I can totally relate to that.
 Just like many other things she said.
 It was as if I heard myself thinking.
 She said that she expected us to talk about the practicalities of hiking, about gear, routes, locations, but all our conversations turned out to be about life and how we live it.
 It doesn’t happen often that I meet someone with the same mindstyle.
 When meeting a soulmate I feel super inspired and thankful, but strangely also a bit sad.
 It seems to point out the one thing that can make me feel so lonely: not being understood.
 And sadly that happens quite a lot.
 If not most of the time when I meet people.
 They are super sweet and generous, but far from like-minded.
 I always have to explain or even worse, defend myself.

 “We don’t exist unless there is someone who can see us existing, what we say has no meaning until someone can understand, (…) their knowledge and care for us have the power to pull us from our numbness.
 In small comments, many of them teasing, they reveal the know our foibles and accept them and so, in return, accept that we have a place in the world.
-We can ask them ‘Isn’t he frightening?’ or ‘Do you ever feel that…’ and be understood rather than encounter the puzzled ‘No, not particularly’ – which can make us feel, even in company, as lonely as polar explorers.” ~
+We can ask them ‘Isn’t he frightening?’ or ‘Do you ever feel that…’ and be understood rather than encounter the puzzled ‘No, not particularly’ – which can make us feel, even in company, as lonely as polar explorers.” ~ The Consolations of Philosophy

 I’m not sure if I completely agree with Epicurus’ philosophy, because I truly love being alone and I most certainly nééd time alone, but I do admit that it was a relief to meet Terhi who wanders and wonders the way I do.
 Where feeling lonely while being among lots of people can make me feel terrible, sharing a tiny space with one person and still have the alone-time-feeling makes me super happy.
 It’s something special.
 Sharing a tiny space with one person and nót having any alone time on the other hand, makes me feel claustrophobic like crazy.
 Guess that’s where the introvert in me feels trapped.